Money Illusion and TIPS Demand

 137 Pages Posted: 7 May 2018 Last revised: 1 Feb 2022

 Date Written: March 22, 2019

 The market demand for TIPS is rather small.
-This seems surprising, as we show that a rational agent, dynamically investing into multiple asset classes over a 30-year horizon, benefits by a 1.7% certainty equivalent gain per annum from having access to inflation-indexed bonds.
-However, if the investor suffers from money illusion, the perceived gain reduces to 0.6%.
-Furthermore, the ex-ante subjective benefits become totally negligible if the money-illusioned investor is less sophisticated and ignores time variations in risk premia.
-Money illusion causes significant portfolio shifts from inflation-indexed toward nominal bonds, with little effects on equity allocations.
-The UK-based evidence confirms the baseline findings obtained from U.S. data.
+This is puzzling, as we show that an agent, who derives utility from real wealth and dynamically invests into multiple asset classes over a 30-year horizon, incurs a certainty equivalent loss of 1.6% per annum from not investing in inflation-indexed bonds.
+However, if the investor suffers from money illusion, the perceived loss is only 0.5% per annum.
+Furthermore, the perceived loss is totally negligible for an unsophisticated money-illusioned investor ignoring the time variation of risk premia.
+Money illusion causes significant portfolio shifts from inflation-indexed toward nominal bonds, with little effects on equity allocations, contributing to the low market demand for TIPS.

-Keywords: Money Illusion, Term Structure of Interest Rates, Portfolio Choice
+Keywords: Money Illusion, Term Structure of Interest Rates, TIPS, Portfolio Choice

 JEL Classification: E43, E52, G11, G12